magnuswahlstrand/gcp-pubsub-to-dbt-and-looker-studio/README.md

 * BigQuery
     * Datasets are created in the US by default.
 You can't change the region after creation.
 I create a new dataset in the EU region, manually.
+    * We can upload a csv to create a table in BigQuery.
+I manually uploaded the csv for all country codes

 # ---------------